soumyargade/weatherStation/README.md

 * Convey the weather station and the local weather using an attractive webpage.
 ### System Components
 * Use a temperature and humidity two-in-one sensor and connect it to a Raspberry Pi, which will serve as the Weather Station Pi.
-* Using Mosquitto as an MQTT broker to post the sensor data to, running on a separate device.
+* Use Mosquitto as an MQTT broker to post the sensor data to, running on a separate device.
 * Code on a third device to subscribe to the broker and produce an output for the system.
 ### System Design
+* Connected a temperature and humidity sensor to a Raspberry Pi (Weather Station Pi) to collect the temperature and humidity data.
+Weather Station Pi collects the sensor information, and then connects to the broker to publish updates of temperature and humidity values.
+* The MQTT broker oversees transmission of data from Device A (which collects sensor data) and Device B (which analyzes sensor data).
+When the broker is online, Device B subscribes to the temperature and humidity topics to analyze the data.
+* Device B analyzes the data to provide weather descriptions based off temperature and humidity thresholds.
+It then sends over all of this information to the front-end app which displays it to the user.
+The front-end app also gets the local weather station information based on the zip code entered by the user.
 <p float="left">
   <img src="https://github.com/soumyargade/weatherStation/blob/main/images/systemdesign.png" width="390">
   <img src="https://github.com/soumyargade/weatherStation/blob/main/images/sensordiagram.png" width="280">